Categories

 Now, you might be wondering how is that I got hired then?
 I have no clue, to be honest.
 I’ve wondered that myself.
 I don’t think I have a great track record.
 I’m pretty much a nobody and I wouldn’t blame you if you think that I have the personality of a sheet of sandpaper.
 My guess is that I was, no, not the right guy, but the only guy available at the time and later on they realized that, damn, this guy can actually do all this, doesn’t complain about it, and, somehow, the students actually like him.
 Okay, I’m pretty sure not all students like me, but, overall, I get the feeling that they do like me.
 Oh, and I don’t think they like me because I’m like a bottle of fine wine.
 No, no. I think they like me, inasmuch as they do, because I’m more like can of strong lager.

 When it comes to these essay, I write these essays … because I just do.
 It’s a pleasure and I get way more out of this than I do from a finalized article.
 Why?
 Because I can write just about anything, combined with just about anything, the way I do, without having to think what someone else thinks about it.
 I’m constantly out of bounds and that’s the charm of it.
 I don’t have to worry about word limits.
 I can just go on and on, and on, and on, if I feel like it, or stop abruptly and never return to that, whatever it is that I was dealing with.
 Plus, I can happily ignore any standards of writing, by which I mean that I can be as formal or informal as I want, when and where I want.
 Oh, and if I feel like fixing or changing things, I can do that.
-I can fix any typo, error, wonky sentence structure, wrong word, or the like, on my own, just like that.
+I can fix any typo, error, negation, missing negation, wonky sentence structure, wrong word, or the like, on my own, just like that, like I did with this, a couple of years later from the original post, adding the bit about negation and missing negation (because that has happened and will probably happen again).
 Also, I may not end up writing on what I thought I’d be writing on for the next essay, possibly because I got carried away by something else and just forgot about it.
 I can do that, on my own, because, you know what, these are my essays, not someone else’s essays.
 I don’t plan to go from one topic to another, just like that, but if it happens, it happens.
 I can also just delete anything, like that, gone, because that’s how it works and that’s part of the charm of it.
 There also essays that I’ve worked on but never finished, as I pointed at the beginning of this essay.
 I may or may not finish them in the future.
 I might or I might return to them.
 I might write the whole thing again, unaware of that I’ve already written about it.
 That can happen.
 Oh, and it has happened.
 It’s a bit … how to put it … not only absent minded, but unproductive.
 Then again, maybe unproductive is not the best word for that.
 I mean it is as I do try to be productive, no matter what I deal with, as opposed to not contributing anything and, like, just nay-saying, or the like.
 Then again, it isn’t, because it may come across as me implying that I think that I and, by extension, others must be efficient.
 Now, don’t me wrong, I do like efficiency.
 Like I do prefer that, let’s say, a light bulb uses less electricity, as opposed to one that uses more electricity for the same purpose.
 At the same time I don’t like the idea that everything must be efficient.
 Like this writing sure isn’t about efficiency.
 It’s certainly not optimized.
 I mean I’m currently basically just rambling.
 The end results, this, what you get to see, in one shape or another, as I do reserve the right to make changes, as I see fit, if I see fit and whenever I see fit, and you just have to live with it, are pretty messy.
 I can write in other ways, keep it tidy, but this is not it.
 With this it’s all about creativity.
 It’s like just doing what I do, without thinking too much about it, because it makes it possible for me to end up where I didn’t think I would end up and to encounter all kinds of things on the way.
 So, while you may see these essays as an end product, as work, for me it’s about the production, about working on it.
 Without thinking too much about it, I just write and that’s it, because it’s a pleasure to just write.
 That way I can work on myself.

 So, if you ask me to tell you what the secret sauce to this, to this blog, to these essays is, the only answer is that there is no recipe to it.
 I just do what I do.
 I just write what I write.
 I don’t do what I’m expected to do.
 I don’t even know what that is.
 I’m off the rails.